Elastic-Suite/sylius-demo/README.md

 * Start your traefik if it is not already running

-  > After this step you should have a running oro instance
+  > After this step you should have a running sylius instance
   > * Backend: https://sylius.connector.localhost/admin (sylius/sylius)
   > * Frontend: https://sylius.connector.localhost/